 Can you explain how we create our own reality and destiny?
 Why does my life suck then?

 The soul is on a constant quest.
-In old lore this was called the quest for the Holy Grail – a rich metamorphic symbolism used by alchemist to describe the experience of the soul.
+In old lore, this was called the quest for the Holy Grail – a rich metamorphic symbolism used by an alchemist to describe the experience of the soul.

 Supposedly, Hitler was obsessed with the Holy Grail.
 He missed the point, however.
 As the Holy Grail is not tangible or real, rather it is an “experience of becoming.”

 Alchemy is the process of changing a base material into a superior one.
 True alchemy is about transformation.
 About moving from a life of neediness, attachment, despair, unawareness, not knowing, and suffering to a life of eternal love, knowing, awareness, and joy.

 We are all called to be an alchemist in our lives.
 We are all called to transform ourselves from one state to another.
 In this act of transformation comes the creation of reality and destiny, as conceived by our soul, and put into action by our soul.

 Deepak Chopra explains the process in his book The Way of the Wizard.
 I’ll summarize here the understanding I have come to gain of it, with the understanding that this is only one belief system and it’s not one anyone is obligated to live by.

 So here is the path of the soul in our world.
 Here are the stages and states of the soul.

 When we are born, we are born into innocence.
 We have come from the world of pure spirit into the material world of matter.
 We are not born evil or bad.
 We are not born with sin.
 We are simply born into the physical shell which our parents created for us.
 We, in essence, have come from the point of timelessness into a point of limitation.
 This is the point at which we all come and the point with which we all must eventually seek to overcome.